-Proposal formatting breaches (New)
+Proposal formatting breaches

-From time to time, issues are raised with the Marsden Fund office around irregularities in proposals.
-If anything is raised, the Marsden Fund office will ascertain whether the issue is due to the portal, or due to applicant error.
-If the issue is deemed to be applicant error, it may lead to the proposal not being considered and thus ineligible.

-Please see below for the types of irregularities which are likely to deem a proposal ineligible:
+From time to time, panellists raise issues with the Marsden Fund office and panel convenors around irregularities in proposals.
+If anything is raised, the Marsden Fund office will investigate.
+If the issue is not due to a portal error, it may lead to the proposal being deemed ineligible.
+Below is a list of irregularities which could lead to a proposal being deemed ineligible.
+It is not exhaustive.